 A few years into this job, I joined up with a friend and his partner to start up a health food store in Etna called Great Scott Natural Foods.
 It was a good thing we did this, because the job with the Department of Education died due to lack of funding a year after the store got going–by then I was able to make a living from it.
 I loved co-owning the health food store.
 I met all kinds of health-conscious people, and learn a lot about herbs and alternative healing.
 In 1998, after four years of existence, the store burned down in a fire that took out several shops and apartments in town.
 Fortunately, we did have insurance.

 My home in Etna was a sweet little house on 3/4 of an acre that I originally rented but later purchased.
-When not working, I meditated, grew an abundant garden, played the guitar on occasion, had a few relationships (one to a Native American man who introduced me to their ways) and started learning about Permaculture—the efficient and sustainable system of food production and ecological living.
+When not working, I went for walks, meditated, grew an abundant garden, played the guitar on occasion, had a few relationships (one to a Native American man who introduced me to their ways) and started learning about Permaculture—the efficient and sustainable system of food production and ecological living.
 I took a Permaculture Design Certification course at the Lost Valley Permaculture Institute in Oregon, gained the consultant certification, and started applying what I learned to where I lived.

 I was content, but felt I needed more stimulation spiritually and socially, so I moved to Mount Shasta for a few years and explored a smorgasbord of spiritual teachings.
 At this time, I also became interested in massage therapy and went to school at Heartwood Institute to become a deep tissue massage therapist.
 I worked in a doctor’s office and at home, and it was through my massage work that I met the man I later married.